#08 Prompting Technique

 • Complex multi-factor decisions

-• When "maybe" or "it depends" is a valid answer
+• When 'maybe' or 'it depends' is a valid answer

-Best for: Determining if something meets specific criteria
+T01 Qualification Check Determining if something meets specific criteria

 Does this [item] meet the following requirements?
 Requirements: - [Criterion 1] - [Criterion 2] - [Criterion 3] [Provide item details] Answer with only: YES or NO

-Best for: Checking adherence to rules or standards
+T02 Policy Compliance Checking adherence to rules or standards

 Policy: [State the policy or rule] Prohibited: [What's not allowed] [Provide content to evaluate] Does this comply with the policy?
 Answer with only: YES or NO